mongodb/leafygreen-ui/packages/RadioBoxGroup/README.md

 ### size
 **Type:** `string`
 **Default:** `default`
 Sets the style of the Radio Box Group.
-Valid sizes are `tightContentBox`, `full` and `default`
+Valid sizes are `compact`, `full` and `default`
-  * `tightContentBox` adds padding to text, so there is no fixed width amongst a collection of boxes
+  * `compact` adds padding to text, so there is no fixed width amongst a collection of boxes
   * `default` has a fixed width and text will wrap accordingly
   * `full` radio boxes will scale depending on available space (will take up 100% of their parent container).
 All boxes will tbe the same size